WalletWasabi/WalletWasabi/WalletWasabi.Documentation/ManualTesting.md

   * Wait until Backend connected and all filter downloaded.
   * Restart the application.
   * Filter download should not start again.

+## Context menu and selection tests

+1.
+  * Run Wasabi.
+  * Load one of your wallets.
+  * Go to the "Receive" tab.
+  * If you don't have any addresses, then generate a couple.
+  * Select an address by right clicking on it.
+Make sure that the context menu pops up, and the address is highlighted.
+  * Then select another address by right clicking on it, and make sure again that the context menu pops up, and the address is highlighted.

 # Checklist